 SOCIAL AND COMMUNITY BUILDING EVENTS

 This event is held on the first Sunday in Advent season.
 Watch the bulletin for date and time of a formation meeting where we will share ideas and thoughts about the mission of this group.
 Please call the Parish Office or Donna Topping if interested.

 Contact: Parish Office at 726-1221 or Donna Topping at 265-9864

 2nd Tuesday Lunch Bunch

 We are a fun, social, multi-aged group who meet on the 2nd Tuesday each month in the Parish Hall at 12:45 pm.
 It is a gathering of fun and friendship.
 We bring a brown bag for lunch and share dessert, play games, and catch up with our friends.
 All members of the parish are welcome.
 Bring a friend and meet new people.
-Reservations are made by calling 314-726-1221.
+Reservations are made by calling the Parish Office at (314) 726-1221.
 Your help making the luncheon happen is welcome.

 Contact: Rosemary Hardy at (314) 863-5122